Skip to content

 def front_controller() -> tuple:

-# process the request
+# the request is processed

 logger = None